hwameistor/hwameistor/docs/docs/volumes_and_nodes/create_hwameistor_volumes/disk_volumes.md

 ### 4. Use Volume

-Create an nginx application and use `hwameistor-disk-volume` volume using the following command:
+Create a nginx application and use `hwameistor-disk-volume` volume using the following command:

 ```console
 $ cat << EOF | kubectl apply -f -